 | 2007 |

 DUBA (OTUD5) binds TRAF3 and selectively cleaves K63-linked polyubiquitin chains from TRAF3, causing its dissociation from the downstream signaling complex containing TBK1, thereby negatively regulating type I interferon production.
-A discrete ubiquitin interaction motif (UIM) within DUBA is required for efficient deubiquitination of TRAF3. |
+A discrete ubiquitin interaction motif (UIM) within DUBA was required for efficient deubiquitination of TRAF3. |

-siRNA screen, co-immunoprecipitation, in vitro deubiquitination assay, ectopic expression gain/loss-of-function |
+siRNA screen, Co-immunoprecipitation, in vitro deubiquitination assay, ectopic expression gain/loss-of-function |

 Science |